-- 5.1.5.
-Considering the above, the proposed development will result in a small change (decrease) in the number of beds available and a very small change in the number of staff required. - 5.1.6.
-Trip generation during peak periods will be dependent on staff shift patterns and visiting hours, however it is unlikely that the proposed development will generate significant movements in either of the network peak hours. - 5.1.7.
+- 5.1.3.
+Considering the above, the proposed development will result in a small increase in the number of staff required on the Hospital site. - 5.1.4.
+Trip generation during peak periods will be dependent on staff shift patterns and visiting hours, however it is unlikely that the proposed development will generate significant movements in either of the network peak hours. - 5.1.5.
+It is understood there will be some relocation of patients from other medical facilities elsewhere in the area to the new unit.
+However, given the predicted number of additional patients seen per day is very low (22), the actual traffic impact of the development proposals would also be low in transportation terms.

+5.1.6.
 Such negligible changes in traffic flows would not be discernible from the daily fluctuation in traffic volumes that exist on Rhuddlan Road or within the Hospital estate itself.
 Therefore, no further analyses of the traffic impact of the proposed development are considered necessary.